Daily Briefing by Press Secretary Jay Carney

 Q Well, you need --

-Q And has there been any communication between the administration and Ecuador on the request for asylum?
+Q And has there been any communication between the administration and

 Q Thank you.
 We had a story the other day about the insider threat program that the administration has to crack down on leaks.
 It goes beyond a lot of just national security leaks.
 And, just briefly, it deals with coworkers sort of monitoring other coworkers; the fact that agencies are telling employees that stress, divorce, financial problems could lead to leaks; and it equates leaking to espionage or treason.
 I'm wondering what the President's level of support is.
 Does he -- how knowledgeable is he about it?
 I believe it stemmed from an executive order, so perhaps he is knowledgeable about it.